 It’s somewhat annoying, that not many people inside these organizations are really evil.
 Most are super nice and easy going and… just a little bit irresponsible.
 At Facebook, everybody will tell you: The Zuck is super nice.

 And no one is stupid either.
-In contrary.
+On the contrary.
 It’s an IQ-humming Stanford, MIT, and Cornell territory full of well-read, tattooed, super tolerant cool people, concerned with topics like global warming, diversity and sexual or racial discrimination.
-The tiny micro-irresponsibilities of these nice smart cool people summed up through the organizations into a gigantic Godzilla that tramples all over the planet.
+The tiny micro-irresponsibilities of these nice smart cool people, when summed up across the organization, morph into a gigantic Godzilla that tramples all over the planet.
 But individually they’re totally fine.
 And when their Godzilla screams, they feel micro-sorry.

 Okay, there are also some Harvard Business people that may be a bit more ruthless, and push deadlines, and business and performance goals and that everything is measured might have a somewhat bad effect.
 Some.
 But in general, they are all nice people.
 And they are.
 And yet they still do screw everything up.
-And, sorry for the rambling on, but now, that the end goal of our ethics panels is to delegate responsibility to the so-called “AI”, we are heading to an all new level of irresponsible behavior.
+And now, that the end goal of our ethics panels is to delegate responsibility to the so-called “AI”, we are heading to an all new level of irresponsible behavior.
 Computers don’t understand, they don’t feel.
 They calculate.
 How should they make a true moral judgment?

 What is ethics, and what can it do?

 In everyday language, the word “ethics” is used as a synonym for morals.
 And in everyday discussions that is just fine.
 Morals sounds old fashioned, conservative, unscientific.
 We say “ethics” even though, strictly speaking, we mean morals.
 When it comes to discussing the “ethics” or the morality of our industry, we need to understand our basic moral beliefs.
 Are there values higher than growth and profit, for instance?
 This sounds funny, but ask your ultra-capitalist friends what they think about that.
-They usually change into your 80ties white male TV Commentator’s voice and move into something like: “Well, the market…”
+They usually switch to an ’80s white male TV Commentator’s voice and say something like: ‘Well, the market…”

 It is not an accident that in our time and specifically in the tech industry prefers the word “ethics” over morals so much.
 Are we too shy to speak about morals because we are afraid that someone might point out that we don’t have any?
 Meh, there are better reasons: